 Blue Yellow Nami

-Nami is a value Leader, drawing you a card whenever you or your opponent takes a Life card.
-You will, though, have to be a 7 cards or less to draw a card.
-Additionally, during your opponent’s turn, Leader Nami lets you trash a card from your hand to gain +2,000 Power to Counter an attack.
-This effect changes how we build this deck, as we can add more no Counter cards with strong effects and trash them whenever we need the +2,000 Power.
+Blue Yellow Nami is a value-focused Leader, drawing you a card whenever you or your opponent takes a Life card, provided you have 7 or less cards in hand.
+Additionally, during your opponent’s turn, you can trash a card from your hand to give Nami +2,000 Power for the turn, making it much harder for your opponent to land attacks.
+This ability shapes how we build the deck, allowing us to include more no-Counter cards with powerful effects that can be trashed for that +2,000 Power boost when needed.

 Red Black Koby

-Leader Koby’s second effect can protect a {Navy} type Character with 7,000 Power or less from being removed through an effect.
-Instead of getting removed, you can place 3 cards from your trash at the bottom of the deck, keeping your Character in play to use offensively later on.
+Leader Koby’s second effect offers protection for your {Navy} type Characters with 7,000 Power or less.
+Instead of being removed by an effect, you can place 3 cards from your trash at the bottom of your deck to keep them in play, preserving threats like Hina, Helmeppo, and Sengoku from easy removal.

 Blue Purple Monkey D.Luffy